baihuqian/baihuqian.github.io/_posts/HomeNetworking/2019-09-08-secure-home-network-isolating-connected-devices-with-vlan.md

 ```

 ### DEVICE_IN
-`DEVICE_IN` is mostly similar to `GUEST_IN`, except certain `Accept` rules for specific use cases.
+`DEVICE_IN` is mostly similar to `GUEST_IN` with additional `Accept` rules for specific use cases.
 For example, AirPlay requires certain traffic from the Device LAN to the Secure LAN, as discussed in [using AirPlay across VLANs]({{ site.baseurl }}{% post_url HomeNetworking/2019-09-09-secure-home-network-using-airplay-across-vlans %}).
 Such exceptions must be carefully evaluated and only applied as necessary.
+I discuss extra rules for `DEVICE_IN` in posts for each use case.

 ### DEVICE_LOCAL
-Same as `GUEST_LOCAL`, `DEVICE_LOCAL` should at least allow DNS and DHCP.
-But if you want to connect smart TVs in Device LAN from Secure LAN, you should allow Bonjour/mDNS traffic, too:
+Same as `GUEST_LOCAL`, `DEVICE_LOCAL` should at least allow DHCP and DNS (if router is the DNS server).
+But if have other use cases, such as connecting smart TVs in Device LAN from Secure LAN, you should allow Bonjour/mDNS traffic, too:

 ```
 Description: allow Bonjour/mDNS